1. Harvard International Review (HIR) Academic Contest – Politics Category

 The U.S. Senate Page Program is one of the rare programs that brings you to the heart of government.
 High school students are invited to apply through their senators’ offices to serve as pages in Washington, D.C.
 Pages assist senators on the Senate floor.
 Each office sets its own deadlines, so remember to apply early for the best chance.
 The program is competitive and requires living in D.C. for a semester or summer, but in return, you will get unparalleled access to the workings of the federal government.

-Eligibility: Only citizens or permanent residents of the United States are allowed to apply
+Eligibility: Only citizens or permanent residents of the United States are allowed to apply.
+Students can apply directly to their senators’ offices.

 - Semester Page: High school students with junior standing, who will be 16 or 17 years old on or before the date of appointment.